 Digital eraser or stand up to embarrassment?

-How great is the fear in Germany that potential employers will find delicate information about you on the Internet and will not hire you at all, are shown, for example, by book titles such as “Internet career trap” or the fact that well-known state data protectionists have warned against Google Street View in this context.
-Politicians are already loudly calling for the digital eraser.
+How big is the fear in Germany that potential employers will find delicate information about you on the Internet and will not hire you at all, is shown, for example, by book titles such as “Internet career trap” or the fact that well-known state data protection officials warned against Google Street View in this context.
+Politicians are already shouting for the digital eraser.
 They even found their own technical term: reputation management!
 Language is always very treacherous ...

 Wouldn't it make more sense to be self-confident about your own embarrassments on the web?
 Because, to be honest, many of us will have no other choice: Who of us can already predict with 15, 20 or 30 which tweet tweeted out irrelevant can be his undoing later?